Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Overview_of_Blockchains_slides.md

 ---

+## Web 0

+Telegraph, Telephone

+Users transmit information peer-to-peer.

+Crypto not typically used except by military, but upheld guarantees when used.

+TODO image of users connected by telephone wire.

+---

 ## Web 1

-Users generally transmit information peer-to-peer.

-Cryptography upholds its guarantees when used like this.
+Introduction of always-on servers.

+Still mostly peer-to-peer.

+Cryptography more often, but still not ubiquitous.

+TODO image of users connecting to servers.

 ---

 ## Web 2

+Introduction of **Digital Services** with **Rich State**.

-"Send _us_ your information."
+Administered by service providers: "Send _us_ your information."

-Platforms started offering digital services.

 However, users must place faith in the service provider.

-Any cryptographic guarantees are about interactions with the service provider, not peers.
+Cryptographic guarantees are about interactions with the service provider, not peers.

-## Distributed Applications in Web 2

-Providers run redundant data centers in different geographical regions.
-This prevents accidents.

-But it assumes benevolent participants and some kind of trusted leader.

----

-## Web3

-A provision of digital services without the need to trust a service _provider_.

----

-## Desired Properties

-### _Permissionless access_

-Anyone should be able to access and interact with the system.

----

-## Desired Properties

-### _Privacy_

-Users should have credible expectations about what information they give up about themselves.

----

-## Desired Properties

-### _Authenticity_

-Users should have credible expectations about the messages they see, regardless of the platform the messages are on.

----

-## Desired Properties

-### _Finality_

-Users should be able to form credible expectations about when a state transition is final.

----

-## Desired Properties

-### _Behavior_

-The system should behave as expected, even if system operators do not.

----
+TODO image of servers with all users interacting with the same server.

+---v

-## Desired Properties
+## Digital Services

-### _Unstoppability_

-No individual actor, company, state, or coalition should be able to degrade any of these properties.

----
+People rely on digital services every day.
+They are inescapable and valuable.

+- Twitter, Instagram, Facebook, etc.
+- Journalism and sources
+- Banks
+- Lawyers, notaries, regulators

+Notes:

+- Ask class for more examples
+- Digital services are not bad in and of themselves.
+They are very valuable.
+We use all of these every day.
+We are even using some to administer this course.
+But they are also hard to escape.

+---v

 ## Trust Example

-TODO figure out what to do with this old slide

 Two users on Twitter: